-Has your board outgrown its board?
+Has Your Organization Outgrown Its Board?
 As published in smorgasBoard@

 September 2008

 Page 3 of 6

 - Given today's discussion, what should we be sure to address at the next meeting? - On a scale of 1-10 how do you rate this meeting? - If you said less than 10, what could we have done (or done differently) to improve today's session?